brijendraNagarro/AutomationWithSeleniumJava/README.md

     5. Execution stop if there is a failure detected and it take the screenshot.
     6. @aftertest method dstroys the instance and quits the browser.

+### TestCase : NavigationTest
+    Navigation Test Looks for the Main navigation and open its submenu from 1st menu and select 1st submenu.
+Further it checks if user is getting redirected to correct page.

+### TestCase : SearchFunctionalityTest
+    Search functionality test located the search icon then click on it to open search input feeds 'election' as search data and click on submit to search It verifies weather search functionality is working by checking the entered data in result page further it check if the article links are working by clicking on first result and verifies title on next page

+### TestCase : MastHeadMenuAvailablity
+    This test cases checks for availablity of language menus and verifies the displayed languages by iterating over List<WebElement>